renenw/relay/README.md

 ```

 ## Setup Environment Variables
-On a Raspberry Pi: `sudo nano /etc/procfile` and add your environment variables at the end:
+On a Raspberry Pi: `sudo nano /etc/profile` and add your environment variables at the end:
 ```
 export GATEWAY=https://<your gateway>/ingest
 export API_KEY=<your key>
+export MQTT_BROKER=<localhost, or your MQTT broker IP>
 ```

+**NB:** To make pm2 refresh its understanding of these environment variables, you must run: `pm2 start server --update-env`

+For details on how these variables are used, see Environment Variables below.
+In particular,  the API_KEY is passed to the Gateway POST request as an `x-api-key` header.

 I restart the device, and test that our changes worked by calling: `printenv GATEWAY`

 ## Service creation